Psychology is the science of the intellects, characters, and behavior of animals including man.

 Psychology students at Concord University have the opportunity to tailor their experience through a wide variety of elective courses and research opportunities which prepare them for employment in psychology-related fields and graduate study in areas of psychology, education, medicine, law, and business.

-The psychology classrooms and faculty offices are located on the first floor of Marsh Hall, although psychology classes are sometimes taught elsewhere.
-Also on the first floor are our psychology research seminar room, our animal behavior laboratory, observation rooms equipped with one-way glass, and several individual testing rooms.
+The psychology faculty offices are located on the first floor of Marsh Hall.
+Also located on the first floor are our psychology research and observation rooms equipped with one-way glass and our animal behavior laboratory.